Piraeus Port Buildings

 E11: Cruise Terminal A

 E12: Cruise Terminal B

-One of the most recognisable buildings in Piraeus: the headquarters of the Ministry of Shipping and Island Policy, located right next to Gate E1.
+One of the most recognisable buildings in Piraeus: the headquarters of the Ministry of Shipping and Insular Policy, located right next to Gate E1.
 The building was completed in 2007, and also features the port's control tower.

 The Ministry Building seen from the opposite side of the port.

 The Ministry Building and a part of the control tower.

 Right next to the Ministry's headquarters, we can find the main port's two drydocks: the Main Vassiliadis Drydock and the Small Vassiliadis Drydock.
 The first one can fit regular conventional ferries and yachts, while the second one can fit small ferries, landing craft, double-ended ferries, tugs and other traditional boats.
 On the small drydock is the ATHINA P of Athinais Lines, which operates on the Perama-Salamina line.